jillesca/CLEUR-DEVNET-3707/README.md

 To get your webex token go to <https://developer.webex.com/docs/bots> and create a bot.

-To get the `WEBEX_ROOM_ID` the easiest way is to open a room with your bot in webex.
+To get the `WEBEX_ROOM_ID` the easiest way is to open a room with your bot in the webex app.
 Once you have your room, you can get the `WEBEX_ROOM_ID` by using [API list room](https://developer.webex.com/docs/api/v1/rooms/list-rooms) use your token created before.

 #### Optional Variables